samuel-hunter/parsnip/README.md

 The [test suite](./test.lisp) shows how each function works, and how it's expected to perform.

-## Road to Production-Readiness
+## Road to Public-Readiness

 The general API is figured out -- it should change minimally through to 0.1.0.
 Most everything else (quickstart documentation, benchmarking) can now follow.

-- [ ] The external API is stable, including primitive parsers and parser combinators
+- [ ] The external API should be stable, including all primitive parsers and parser combinators.
-  - [x] All parsers are limited to a non-seeking stream with a 1-character peek buffer (outside `parse-try`)
-  - [x] Some robust way to figure out parser debugging.
-  	I've decided to go for return traces during failures.
-It seems to work pretty well!
-  - [x] Parselets for common idioms (like digits and numbers).
-  - [x] Inestigate multi-stage parsers with generic streams.
-        I know that many parsers work by having a lexing stage, and then a tree-building stage.
-	I experimented with this with the JSON example to see if it made any improvement, and the speed slowed down from 2.5x to ~5x.
+      I feel very close to this goal.
+      After trying different paradigms and styles, I'll feel confident to finally mark this down after using this library myself on a parser.
 - [ ] Code tests
   - [x] Every external function is unit-tested.
-  - [x] 95% code coverage in `parsnip.lisp` as reported by `sb-cover`.
+  - [x] 95%+ code coverage in `parsnip.lisp` as reported by `sb-cover`.
-        True as of commit `0b7a7173cd5b54799378a2b306035bc1feef13e3` - 95.7% coverage in expressions, and 100% coverage in branches
-  - [ ] Benchmarks should have a reasonable speed.
+  - [ ] Benchmarks should have a reasonable speed (goal: the json example should be no more than 2x slower than cl-json).
-        I don't plan for this library to be the fastest, but it shouldn't be snailing either.
 	The current speed of the JSON example is about 2.5x slower than cl-json.
-	This is close to my target of being only twice as slow.
 - [x] Documentation
-  - [x] Code examples with real formats
-    - [X] JSON
-    - [x] Some C-family programming language
-  - [x] Docstrings in all external functions and macros
-  - [x] Quickstart within the README
-  - [x] A full reference somewhere, maybe within the README
 - [ ] Peer review.
 I need more than myself looking at the project.
       Many eyes are welcome :)
-- [ ] Time * Exposure.
+- [ ] Time x Exposure.
 - [x] A nice drawing of a parsnip :)

 ## Examples